VATPRChina/vatprc-docs/README.md

 This repository recommends against placing static assets inside the repository.
 Please use an online image service, and include the absolute link to it.

-- For VATPRC staff with s3 access, you may use our `files.vatprc.net` s3 bucket.
+- For VATPRC staff, you may use <https://www.vatprc.net/docs/utils/image>.
-- For others, please create a draft in our [forum](https://community.vatprc.net) and upload images there.
-The draft is not required to be published and may be discarded after uploading the image.
-- It is also totally fine to use another online image CDN service.
+- For others, please use an online image CDN service.

 ### Code